 Though fires are a natural part of the ecosystem, there is nothing natural about the size and frequency of the fires destroying our wildlands year after year.
 This study is the culmination of research that documents a near 100-year fire history (1914-2011) in and around Chino Hills State Park.
 Fire perimeters and points of origin are used to articulate the problem months, weather conditions, and “hot spots” of fire ignition.
-A feature of this study also includes digital datasets for the public, agencies, and jurisdictions to interact with via Google Earth.

 - This study includes 71 fire perimeters and 70 points of origin totalling 103 separate fires that occurred between 1914 and 2011.